redpencilio/app-http-logger/README.md

 Provide out-of-the-box automatic logging of your running docker containers, and make the data available on ElasticSearch + Kibana for further analysis and visualization.

 ## Getting started
-The stack can be started in different modes depending on the `docker-compose.*.yml` files that are taken into account.
-The different options are described below.

-Add a `logging` label to all containers you want to be monitored.
+Add a `logging` label to all containers you want to monitor.

 ``` yaml
 services: